kubecost/docs/network-costs-configuration.md

       # Cross Region contains a list of address/range that will be
       # classified as non-internet egress from one region to another.
       cross-region: []

+      # Internet contains a list of address/range that will be
+      # classified as internet traffic.
+This is synonymous with traffic
+      # that cannot be classified within the cluster.
+      # NOTE: Internet classification filters are executed _after_
+      # NOTE: direct-classification, but before in-zone, in-region,
+      # NOTE: and cross-region.
+      internet: []

       # Direct Classification specifically maps an ip address or range
       # to a region (required) and/or zone (optional).
 This classification